-The communties of Marloes and St Brides (population 323 in 2001) are situated west of Haverfordwest on a peninsula on the southern shore of St Brides Bay, within the Pembrokeshire Coast National Park.
+The communities of Marloes and St Brides are situated west of Haverfordwest on a peninsula on the southern shore of St Brides Bay, within the Pembrokeshire Coast National Park.

-Marloes and St Brides are surrounded to the north, west and south by sea, with 10km of beautiful cliff scenery and beaches such as St Brides Haven and Marloes Sands.
-The parish also includes the island of Skomer, famous for its large populations of seabirds, including Puffins and Manx Shearwaters.
-Skomer is accessed by boat from Martins Haven at the tip of the peninsula.
+Marloes & St Brides are surrounded to the north, west and south by sea, with 10 km of beautiful cliff scenery and beaches such as St Brides Haven and Marloes Sands.
+The parish also includes the island of Skomer, famous for it large populations of seabirds, including Puffins and Manx Shearwaters.
+Skomer is accessed by boat from Martin's Haven at the tip of the peninsula.
 Also included are the small islands of Grassholm (home to a large population of Gannets) and Gateholm.

 Marloes itself is a small village perched in the high land in the centre of the Marloes peninsula.
-It is usually pronounced ‘Mar-lows’ but locals often say ‘Marlas’.
-The name appears to derive from Old Welsh mail = ‘bare’ and ‘ros’ = ‘moor’ or ‘promontory’, identical to Melrose in Scotland.
-The residents of Marloes have traditionally been known as ‘GULLS’ – based in the tradition of harvesting gulls eggs from Skomer.
+It is usually pronounced “Mar-lows” but locals often say "Marlas".
+The name appears to derive from Old Welsh mail = "bare" and ros = "moor" or "promontory", identical to Melrose in Scotland.
+The residents of Marloes have traditionally been known as “GULLS” - based on the the tradition of harvesting gulls eggs from Skomer.

-In the centre of Marloes is a well known landmark - the Clock Tower.
-This was built in 1904 by members of the Pembrokeshire Liberal Assocation as a memorial to the 4th Baron Kensington.
+In the centre of Marloes is the well known landmark - the Clock Tower.
+This was built in 1904 by members of the Pembrokeshire Liberal Association as a memorial to the 4th Baron Kensington.

-St Brides comprises of a number of scattered farms and dwellings, with a delightful old church situated behind St Brides Haven, a sandy cove in the north coast of the peninsula.
-The picturesque St Brides Castle (a Holiday Property Bond Property) overlooks the haven.
+St Brides comprises a number of scattered farms and dwellings, with a delightful old church situated behind St Brides Haven, a sandy cove on the north coast of the peninsula.
+The picturesque St Brides Castle (a Holiday Property Bond property) overlooks the haven.